pen-lang/pen/doc/src/references/language/types.md

 ## Singleton records

+Singleton records are special record types which have only one kind of values.

 ```pen
 type foo {}
 ```

 ### Literals

-- Their values can be referenced as variables of their names.
+Their values are accessible as variables of their names.

 ```pen
 foo